Duluth DUI Lawyers

 Duluth Municipal Court

-If you are charged with a DUI in Duluth, Georgia, our experienced Duluth DUI lawyers are prepared to fight to avoid a conviction in your Duluth DUI case.
-With summer here and people enjoying activities, restaurants, and bars around the Duluth Town Green, Duluth Police are patrolling for DUIs.
+If you are arrested for a DUI in Duluth, Georgia, our experienced Duluth DUI lawyers are prepared to fight to avoid a conviction in your Duluth DUI case.
+We know what you are going through and can provide you the best defense to avoid a DUI conviction.
+With people enjoying activities, restaurants, and bars around the Duluth Town Green, Duluth Police are patrolling for DUIs.

-Duluth Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there.
+Duluth Municipal Court is a “limited jurisdiction” court, meaning they do not have jury trials.
 If you want a judge to decide your Duluth Driving Under the Influence case without a jury, that is called a “bench trial.”
-At a bench trial, the prosecution still has the burden to prove each element of an offense beyond a reasonable doubt and the judge decides if the prosecution has met its burden.
-Sometimes a “bench trial” is a sound strategy, sometimes it is not.
+At a bench trial, the prosecution still has the burden to prove each element of an offense beyond a reasonable doubt, and the judge decides if the prosecution has met its burden.
+Sometimes, a “bench trial” is a sound strategy; sometimes, it is not.
 There are many times when we exercise our right to a jury trial if we do not reach an agreement with the prosecution in Duluth Municipal Court.

 Our dedicated trial lawyers defend Duluth driving under the influence charges in Gwinnett State Court, located in Gwinnett Justice and Administration Center